mkohler/cython_swig/README.rst

 .. class:: handout

-    The last case isn't relevant to SWIG or Cython, but I thought I should mention it anyway, as it confused the hell out of me the first time I went to look for a Python module on disk, and I couldn't find a corresponding .py or .pyc or .so file.
+    There's one more case, and it isn't relevant to SWIG or Cython, but I thought I should mention it anyway, as it confused the hell out of me the first time I went to look for a Python module on disk, and I couldn't find a corresponding .py or .pyc or .so file.

     So, where did this module come from?